Say Bye-Bye to Bad Breath With This One Simple Step

 Anthropologie

-Copper tongue scrapers tend to last the longest, since the metal is robust and you can easily wash them in the dishwasher.
-This sleek copper option by the natural dental care brand Keeko will help keep your bad breath at bay and will look beautiful on your bathroom sink.
+Copper has natural antimicrobial properties, making it a great choice for a scraper.
+Since the metal is robust, you can also easily wash them in the dishwasher.
+This sleek copper choice will help keep your bad breath at bay and will look beautiful on your bathroom sink.

 Amazon

 Stainless steel tongue cleaners last just as long as copper versions, according to DiFiggio.
-This best-seller from Dr. Tung is an affordable choice if you’re new to the whole tongue-scraping trend.
+This set is an affordable choice if you’re new to the whole tongue-scraping trend, with multiple tools to choose from depending on your needs.

 $8 at Amazon